-On another note, DCPS argued that it based the instant RIF on its good faith belief that it was facing budgetary constraints necessitating this onerous action.
+Agency argued that it based the instant RIF on its good faith belief that it was facing budgetary constraints necessitating this onerous action.
 Employee argues that the budgetary constraints cited by the Agency are contrived and that I should reverse this action because the underlying basis for the RIF does not exist.
 According to Anjuwan v.
 D.C.
 Department of Public Works, 729 A.2d.
 883 (12-11-98), the OEA's authority over RIF matters is narrowly prescribed.
 The Court explained that the OEA does not have jurisdiction to determine whether the RIF at the Agency was bona-fide or violated any law, other than the RIF regulations themselves.
 Further, it is an established matter of public law, that as of October 21, 1998, pursuant to the Omnibus Personnel Reform Amendment Act of 1998 (OPRAA), D.C.
 Law 12-124, the OEA no longer has jurisdiction over grievance appeals.
 I find that given the instant circumstances, it is outside of my authority to decide whether there was in fact a bona -fide budget shortage.
-That is not say that Employee may not press his claims elsewhere, but rather that the OEA currently lacks the jurisdiction to hear Employee's other claims.
+Further, Employee has failed to proffer any credible evidence that would indicate that the RIF was improperly conducted and implemented.